Did Provider Fatigue Contribute to This Patient’s Death?

 - Call in additional physicians and staff to combat the problems of fatigue and stress.

 Provider fatigue and the rush to get things done when staffing levels are inadequate can lead to mistakes and poor outcomes for patients.
-We encourage you to take steps to eliminate this risk to patient safety.
+We encourage you to take steps to eliminate these risks to patient safety.